 From there, you can explore the area's unique sights, including the Snæfellsjökull glacier in Snæfellsjökull National Park, Djúpalónssandur black beach, the Dritvík cove and the small, charming hamlets of Arnarstapi, Hellnar, and Búðir.

-As an added extra you can even choose to take a snowcat to the top of Snæfellsjökull.
-This additional activity starts in the town of Grundarfjörður, where a guide will take you to the foot of the mountain a vehicle that has been specially built to handle the rough glacial landscapes of Iceland.
-Once you are there you will switch to a snowcat and ascend to the glacier.
-This magnificent ice cap sits on top of a 7000-year-old volcano and was featured in the Jules Verne novel 'Journey to the centre of the earth.'
+As an added extra, you can even choose to take a snowcat to the top of Snæfellsjökull.
+This additional activity starts in the town of Grundarfjörður, where a guide will take you to the foot of the mountain, a vehicle that has been specially built to handle the rough glacial landscapes of Iceland.
+Once you are there, you will switch to a snowcat and ascend to the glacier.
+This magnificent ice cap sits on top of a 7000-year-old volcano, featured in the Jules Verne novel 'Journey to the center of the earth.'